rameez-mrq/Leaderboards/STUDENT-GUIDE.md

 **If still not working:**
 - Check the workflow logs for error messages
-- Verify the API URL is correct (should be your Vercel app URL)
+- Verify the API URL is correct (should be `https://leaderboard.qrameez.in`)
 - Contact your instructor if the issue persists

 ### Evaluation runs but shows 0.0 scores